rakeshnexturn/NexTurn_DevOps/README.md

     3.What do you mean by CICD pipe line?
     4.what is jenkins used for?
     5.what do you mean by CI/CD ?
-    6.How to set user in jenkins
+    6.How to set user in jenkins?
+    7.Where do we store our user name and password in Jenkins?

 ## _Docker_
     1.what is docker?